-After I have scraped out enough ganaché to cover the slice, I like to add about a cup of dairy free milk to the blender.
-You will need to scape down the sides and the lid of your blender, as you definitely do not want to waste any of that chocolaty goodness!
+You can use either a stick blender or an ordinary blender to make the ganaché frosting.
+If you use a blender, scrape out enough ganaché to cover the slice, I like to add about a cup of dairy free milk to the blender.
+You will need to scape down the side and the lid of your blender, as you definitely do not want to waste any of that chocolaty goodness!
 Blend until the chocolate has dissolved into the milk, scraping down the sides when necessary, and you now have yourself a delicious jaffa milkshake.
 Yum…chefs treat!!

 For accurate cup measurements, I sift the raw cacao powder before measuring, so that there are no lumps/clumps.
 All cup measurements are firmly packed.

 The bars are best eaten straight from the refrigerator.

 Update: these bars freeze and defrost well.
 They don’t take too long to defrost and their texture is not compromised from being frozen.

 44g (1.6 ounces or ¼ cup) chia seeds

 300g (10.6 ounces or 2 firmly packed cups) raw almonds

 100g (3.5 ounces or approx. 8 medium sized) Medjool dates (weight was taken after the

 seeds had been removed)